Saturday Night Live season 18: Cast

 Many changes happened before the start of the season.
 Long-term cast member Victoria Jackson left the show after six seasons.
 Newer cast members Beth Cahill and Siobhan Fallon were both fired.
 Lorne Michaels did not hire any new cast members.
 Rob Schneider was upgraded to repertory status.
 Ellen Cleghorne, Tim Meadows, Adam Sandler and David Spade remained in the middle category.
 Melanie Hutsell was promoted to the middle category and Robert Smigel stayed a featured player.

+Mike Myers would miss the first seven episodes of the season, due to filming the movie So I Married an Axe Murderer.

-Long-term cast member Dana Carvey would leave mid-season.
+Long-term cast member Dana Carvey would leave midseason; he originally planned to leave in the fall of 1992, but he ended up staying until the February 6, 1993 episode, leaving after roughly seven seasons in the cast.
 This would also be the final season for cast members Chris Rock and Robert Smigel.

-After three years with the show, Chris Rock decided to quit the show at the end of the season (he had become frustrated with never quite finding a voice on the show and wanted to instead focus on his stand-up career).
-Writer and featured player Robert Smigel left to become the head writer for Late Night with Conan O'Brien, but would later return to the show in 1996 to write and produce the "TV Funhouse" cartoons..
+After three years with the show, Rock quit at the end of the season, joining the much more diverse sketch comedy show In Living Color.
+Of his time on SNL, Rock had been frustrated with his lack of creative freedom and air time.
+In the oral history Live from New York, Rock said, "The good thing about me being on In Living Color, I got things on that had nothing to do with race.
+On SNL, I either had to play a militant or a hip-hop guy.
+If you watch my stand-up, race is ten minutes of an hour-long show.
+I talk about relationships, whatever.
+And Living Color allowed me to talk about other shit.
+I could do sketches about, you know, funny stores I was in."
+Writer and featured player Smigel left to become the head writer for Late Night with Conan O'Brien.

 This season was also home to one of SNL's most infamous moments: Sinéad O'Connor tore a photograph of Pope John Paul II at the end of her second singing performance.